 Scott Beckley

-Scott is a Licensed Social Worker and Certified Alcohol and Drug Counselor who provides Individual, Couples, and Group Therapy.
-Scott works with clients facing substance abuse, depression, anxiety, major life changes, low self-esteem, relationship dysfunction, career and professional issues, and emerging adult/adult identity development.
+Scott works with clients facing substance abuse, depression, anxiety, life transitions, low self‑esteem, relationship dysfunction, developmental trauma, grief, career and professional issues, and emerging adult/adult identity development.
+Scott incorporates various existential life motivators and their contributions to mental health and substance use challenges.